maxremme/stocks-pipeline/readme.md

 # Data Pipeline Project: Stock Information Retrieval and Visualization
 ## Overview

-This project implements a data pipeline for retrieving stock information from the IEX API, storing it in Google Sheets, and visualizing it using a Streamlit cloud frontend.
+This project implements a data pipeline for retrieving stock information from Google, storing it in Google Sheets, and visualizing it using a Streamlit cloud frontend.
-The pipeline consists of three main components: two AWS Lambda functions and a Streamlit web application.
+The pipeline consists of four main components: two AWS Lambda functions, a Google Sheets doc and a Streamlit web application.

-⚠️ **Deprecated Warning:** ⚠️

-This project is no longer actively maintained.🚀

 ### Components
 #### 1. Initial Data Retrieval

     Function Name: main_lambda.py
-    Description: This AWS Lambda function makes an initial API call to the IEX API to fetch stock information for a chosen stock, including Symbol, Date, Open, Close, High, Low, and Volume.
+    Description: This AWS Lambda function makes an initial API call to google stock information for a chosen stock, including Symbol, Date, Open, Close, High, Low, and Volume.
-    It executes once a day at 9am CET time.
+    It executes once a day.

 #### 2. Data Storage and Population